KlaybisAsllani/CSTR-Simulation-Asllani-test/README.md

 # Simple simulation of a first order Continuous Stirred Tank Reactor (CSTR)
-- Includes response to various types of input concentation stimuli (step changes, ramp inputs, and sinusoidal inputs)
+- Includes response to various types of input concentation stimuli: step changes, ramp inputs, impulse, rectangular pulse, noise, and sinusoidal inputs
 - Incorporation of PID controller to maintain exit concentration set point
 - Laplace transformation used for transfer function to simulate the closed-loop response of the reactor
 - Uses Ziegler-Nichols heuristic tuning method